 In its blog post titled Common Objection #14 – “Jesus’ Disciples Were Uneducated and Illiterate,” Truth Bomb Apologetics reminds us that some members of the Judean ruling council pointed out that Peter and John were agrammotoi or “unschooled” (Acts 4:13).
 But that the word doesn’t necessarily imply that Peter and John were illiterate.
 In the context of the Jewish council, agrammatos likely meant “untrained in the Jewish law.”
 The council members were merely pointing out that Peter and John had not been schooled as rabbis.

-No problem!
 Professional scribes capable of turning Aramaic into polished Greek would have been readily available to the first century disciples.
 Scholars know that these scribes helped to record everything from receipts to legal documents to letters, for persons of both plenty and poverty.
 We know, for example, that the apostle Paul, who is credited with writing much of the New Testament, could capably write Greek.
 Yet even he used scribes to record his letters.

 The disciples did exactly what Christ chose them to do: faithfully witnessed to the world, both orally and in writing, about Jesus.